 Other approaches use various types of indexing to speed up information retrieval.
 Thinking of indexing in terms of books is helpful.
 A geometry book might have an index of topics in the back.
 You would look for the word “vector”, find the page it was on, and flip to that page.
 It’s a lot faster than skimming the book to find information you need.

 Indexing over a large document set achieves the same thing – you have a list of concepts and where you can find those concepts in your documents.
+This process creates a vector index.
 When someone conducts a query, you can now quickly find the information that matches the query.

 In vector search, similarity is gauged by angles, whereas indexing makes finding that similarity easier by grouping vectors that are alike and creating paths between those that are alike and those that aren’t.